Kaitlyn Maher: Early life and education

 Maher was born Kaitlyn Ashley Maher in Novi, Michigan, on January 10, 2004, and raised in Ashburn, Virginia.
 To accommodate a demanding film and performance schedule, she was homeschooled until 9th grade, when she began attending The Potomac School.
 In high school, Maher competed on the USA Debate Team and captained her school's nationally ranked speech and debate team, placing first in the nation in Extemporaneous Debate at the 2021 National Speech and Debate Tournament.
 Passionate about public speaking and political advocacy, her writing has been published by The Aspen Institute, a leading global think tank.
 In 2023, it was announced that she was attending Duke University, she graduated in 2025.

 Career

 America's Got Talent

 Maher began her career on the third season of the American television reality show America's Got Talent, when she reached the top ten.
 Producers from the show first became aware of her from a video that was uploaded to YouTube.
-The video had been made after she had been asked to sing at a birthday party for one of her family relations in Canada and the video was later posted because her mother, Alison was pregnant with her second child and they could not travel to the country.
+The video had been made after she had been asked to sing at a birthday party for one of her family members in Canada, and the video was later posted because her mother, Alison, was pregnant with her second child, and they could not travel to the country.
 Around Maher's fourth birthday, five months after the video had been made, her parents received an e-mail from AGT's Website on NBC.com, asking if their daughter would be able to audition for the show's third season in 2008.